p-rivero/DiscordAudioStream/docs/CaptureMethods.md

 ## Windows 10

-This is the recommended window capture method if you are using Windows 11 or Windows 10 (and you don't mind the yellow border).
+This is the recommended window capture method if you are using Windows 11 or Windows 10.

 **Pros:**